History of the West Coast Eagles: VFL licence bid and club formation

 Indian Pacific Limited formally applied for the Western Australian license in August 1986.
 Ross Oakley of the VFL agreed to an annual license of $400,000 for 10 years.
-However the application was rejected at a meeting of VFL clubs, with struggling Victorian clubs claiming they could not afford to lose star Western Australian players or to travel to Perth.
+However, the application was rejected at a meeting of VFL clubs, with struggling Victorian clubs claiming they could not afford to lose star Western Australian players or to travel to Perth.
 In response Oakley negotiated a deal with the clubs that it would agree to the expansion only if the full $4 million was paid up front as a lump sum license (the same offer made to bids from Brisbane), Oakley was convinced that the Perth arrangement would be viable with increased television rights from the a new audience offsetting the cost of flights for VFL clubs.
 The VFL had advised clubs Fitzroy Football Club and Footscray Football Club that were considered almost certain to fold, to vote for the inclusion of Perth in order to survive in the competition.

-The West Australian license was formally granted on the 1 October 1986 and even before the club had formed or found the required license fee, the entity headed by Colless immediately began securing contracts with West Australian VFL players.
-On the 20th October 1986, a club was formed under the trading under the name of the "West Coast Eagles Football Club", just two weeks after the formation of the Brisbane Football Club (later Brisbane Bears).
+The West Australian license was formally granted on 1 October 1986 and even before the club had formed or found the required license fee, the entity headed by Colless immediately began securing contracts with West Australian VFL players.
+On 20 October 1986, a club was formed under the trading under the name of the "West Coast Eagles Football Club", just two weeks after the formation of the Brisbane Football Club (later Brisbane Bears).

 The club was given only 160 days to assemble a team and establish an infrastructure for its inaugural season, 1987.
 The club appointed Ron Alexander as its first head coach on 22 September 1986 and revealed its 32-men squad for its first season on 30 October that year.